-The best ham salad recipe only requires a food processor, leftover ham, mayonnaise, celery, onion and perfectly combined seasonings!
+The best ham salad recipe only requires leftover ham, mayonnaise, celery, onion and perfectly combined seasonings!
+My most requested recipe!

 HOW TO MAKE THE BEST HAM SALAD:

 Put the ham, egg, celery and onion into a blender or food processor (season with a bit of salt and black pepper).
 Pulse (short, quick pulses) 20-25 times to mince.

 Combine remaining ingredients into a separate bowl (sweet pickle relish, mayonnaise, mustard.)

 Then stir it into minced ham mixture.
 Cover and chill.
 I like to chill ham salad for several hours.
 It definitely gets better as it chills for a while.